aeternity/protocol/channels/OFF-CHAIN.md

 Each party keeps a state tree specific for the channel.
 It represents the channel state at a certain point of time.
 It consists of all the channel data: accounts and contracts.
-Since it has the same structure as the on-chain state tree, names and oracles are empty as those are not allowed off-chain.
-The channels' subtree is empty as well, as it is reserved for future use.
+Since it has the same structure as the on-chain state tree, the `names` and `oracles` subtrees are empty as those are not allowed off-chain.
+The `channels` subtree is empty as well, as it is reserved for future use.
 Off-chain transactions update this channel auxiliary tree.

-It is a responsibility of the parties to keep this locally.
-This is the safety guarantee in a case of a dispute: solo closing path requires a proof of inclusion for subtree instead of posting the whole tree.
-Being able to provide this proof of inclusion allows the participant to dispute a malicious close by the other party or for basing a forced progress.
+It is the responsibility of the parties to keep this locally.
+This is the safety guarantee in a case of a dispute: the solo closing path requires a proof of inclusion for subtree instead of posting the whole tree.
+Being able to provide this proof of inclusion allows a participant to dispute a malicious close by the other party or for basing a forced progress.

 Each off-chain update consists of updates being applied on top of channel